 In order to install everything you need, you first have to install the IDE integration and then set up your project to work with SpecFlow using the NuGet packages.

 Installing the IDE Integration

-The installation of the IDE Intergation packages depends on the IDE you use.
-For Visual Studio 2010 and above, the easiest way is to search for “SpecFlow” in the extension manager (Tools / Extensions and Updates) online search.
-For other IDE integrations and for the direct download links, check the Install IDE Integration page.
+The process of installing the IDE Integration packages depends on your IDE.
+If you are using Visual Studio, the easiest way is to search for “SpecFlow” in the online search in the extension manager (Tools | Extensions and Updates).
+For other IDE integrations and for the direct download links, see the Install IDE Integration page.

 Install-Package SpecFlow -ProjectName MyApp.Specs